CodeItQuick/CodeItQuick.github.io/_posts/2023-10-31-what-I-get-out-of-pairing.md

 ---
 layout: post
 name: What I get out of pairing?
 description: In my article on pair programming, I discussed how two developers work together, with one coding and the other reviewing.
 Benefits include improved code quality, knowledge sharing, and enhanced problem-solving skills.
-Key learnings are the importance of clear communication, constructive feedback, and diverse perspectives, while challenges include balancing collaboration and managing skill levels.
-image: what_pairing_zombies.webp
+image: what_pairing_zombie.png
 tags: agile all
 ---